eva-ics/evapanel/README.md

 ## Building

 It is quite hard to compile a static binary with WebKit embedded.
-Also, depending on system WebKit libraries makes much easier to apply updates, so
+Also, depending on system WebKit libraries makes much easier to apply updates.
+So EvaPanel is redistributed as the source-code only and can be built with:

 * [Install Rust](https://www.rust-lang.org/tools/install)